Brian St. Clair

 Kidd and St. Clair formed Triple Fast Action who released several singles on indie labels and a full CD on Capitol Records and one on Deep Elm records before Brian left the band to pursue other interests.
 In 1999 St. Clair joined Local H with Scott Lucas.

 Just prior to Local H he was the drum tech for Bun E. Carlos of Cheap Trick, and was credited on Cheap Trick's Silver DVD.
 Brian has been the tour manager for Liz Phair, Brazilian Girls, Micki Free, Triple Fast Action, and Local H. He has also been dubbed one of the "hardest working drummers" in rock history.

 St. Clair's hobbies include birdwatching, in which he has seen 550 of the some 810 species in The USA.
 He was featured in a famous birdwatching book called "Red-Tails in Love" (Random House, 1998) by Marie Winn.
 In 1998 Brian St. Clair auditioned for the world famous "Blue Man Group" and was told to start taking acting classes so he could join in the future, he took three months of classes at T. Schriber acting school then got too busy with Cheap Trick to continue.

 Aside from Local H, St. Clair works for three other bands: Cheap Trick, Brazilian Girls, and Micki Free, where he works behind the scenes in Tour Management and production.

 In December 2011 St. Clair signed a drum endorsement deal with Taye Drums.

 On August 21, 2013 he announced that he would be departing from Local H after a farewell tour to focus on his tour management company.

+2013 - Present: St. Clair has been Cheap Trick's Production Manager.
+Since 2021 St. Clair added drum tech to his job title with Cheap Trick.